Will I need a visa?

 If you need a visa, you can download the form here.

 How do I get an invitation letter?

-All participants will receive an invitation letter once their application to the summer school has been accepted.
+Participants are invited to contact the summer schools coordinator to ask for an invitation letter once their application to the summer school has been accepted.

 To get an idea of the cost of living in Switzerland, here is a list of some average prices: